-Science is taught by a specialist teacher in Years 2 to 6.
+Science is taught by Mr Salter in Years 2 to 6.
 This enables science to be given a high priority in the curriculum and allows time for regular practical investigation.
 Numeracy and Literacy skills are enhanced through science teaching.
 In order that pupils achieve their full potential, they receive support and challenge.

 |Curriculum Statement for SMSC|